kirikirio/freemarket_sample_62c/README.md

 |uid|string||
 ​
 ### Association
-- has_many :credits, dependent: :destroy
 - has_many :items, dependent: :destroy
 - has_many :comments, dependent: :destroy
 - has_many :likes, dependent: :destroy
-- has_one :address, dependent: :delete
 ​
 ​
 ## itemsテーブル